 Join us for live music, food, and drinks in the basement of the Haymarket Brewsky’s

-We are nearing our pledge goal of $1.7 million with $300,000 yet to go.
-If you have not made a pledge, please consider doing so now.
-A pledge is simply an estimate of what you plan to give to church in the coming year.
+If you have not made a pledge for this year, please consider doing so now.
+A pledge is simply an estimate of what you plan to give to church this year.

-Visit online at firstplymouth.org/pledge to complete an easy online pledge form.
+Go online to firstplymouth.org/pledge to complete an easy pledge form.
 Or shoot an email to firstname.lastname@example.org or call Shelly at 402-476-7565 ext.
-211) to let us know your giving intentions for 2017.
+211 to let us know your giving intentions this year.